The RFDS in QLD

 - Drugs and Equipment in the Aeromedical Environment

-You will receive a course manual that is written by an Australian faculty and serves to demonstrate our commitment to providing evidence based but practical teaching in this exciting field of specialist medicine.
-We have no assessments in the course because we believe learning is best done in a relaxed, open manner to facilitate free thinking and problem solving.
+You will have access to a course manual that is written by an Australian faculty and serves to demonstrate our commitment to providing evidence-based but practical teaching in this exciting field of specialist medicine.

 Highlights of the program included "case discussions, primary response scenarios and obstetrics".